sferrini/Swift-Community-Best-Practices/README.markdown

 Inside a single source file feel free to break down a definition into whatever extensions you feel best organise the code in question.
 Don't worry about methods in the main class or struct definition referring to methods or properties inside extensions.
 As long as it's all contained within one swift file it is all good.

-Conversely the main instance definition should not refer to elements defined in extensions outside of the main swift file..
+Conversely the main instance definition should not refer to elements defined in extensions outside of the main Swift file..

 ### Chained Setters